The Leaky Gut and Autoimmune Connection

 How Leaky Gut Leads to Autoimmunity

-Once your gut is leaky and toxins, viruses, bacteria and food particles are flooding your bloodstream, your immune system marks them as dangerous invaders and creates inflammation to get rid of them.
-As your gut remains leaky and more and more particles escape into your bloodstream, your immune system sends out wave after wave of inflammation.
-Eventually it becomes over stressed and begins firing less accurately.
-This leads to autoimmunity as your own tissues end up in the cross hairs.
+Once your gut is leaky and toxins, viruses, bacteria and food particles are flooding your bloodstream, your immune system marks them as dangerous invaders.
+As more and more particles escape into your bloodstream, your immune system attacks the invaders with white blood cells, and sends out wave after wave of inflammation.
+Eventually, it becomes overstressed and begins firing less accurately.
+This leads to autoimmunity and other health problems as your tissues end up in the crosshairs of the battle.

-On top of this, your immune system starts making antibodies against the substances in your bloodstream because it recognizes them as foreign invaders.
-Many of these foreign invaders look very similar to your own body’s cells.
-Your immune system can get confused and accidentally attack your tissues.
+On top of this, you have an adaptive immune system that starts identifying the foreign substances as invaders, and makes antibodies to fight against these substances in your bloodstream.
+However, many of these foreign invaders look very similar to your own body’s cells, and your immune system can get confused and accidentally attack your own tissues.
 This process of mistaken identity is called molecular mimicry.
 Gluten and dairy are common culprits behind molecular mimicry, particularly autoimmune thyroid conditions (Hashimoto’s and Graves’).

-The autoimmune disease that manifests is determined by which tissues are being attacked.
-If it’s the joints, rheumatoid arthritis develops; if it’s the thyroid gland, the result could be Hashimoto’s or Grave’s; if it’s the gut lining itself, Crohn’s or colitis could develop.
+The autoimmune condition that manifests is determined by which tissues are being attacked.
+If it’s the joints, rheumatoid arthritis develops; if it’s the thyroid gland, the result could affect thyroid hormones and lead to Hashimoto’s or Grave’s; if it’s the gut lining itself, Crohn’s or colitis could develop.

-Dr. Alessio Fasano’s research has clearly shown leaky gut to be one of the preconditions for developing an autoimmune disease.1 And, once you have an autoimmune disease, leaving your leaky gut untreated can cause your condition to progress and places you at higher risk of developing another autoimmune disease.
+Dr. Alessio Fasano’s research has clearly shown leaky gut to be one of the preconditions for developing an autoimmune disease.
+Once you have any type of autoimmune disease, leaving your leaky gut untreated can cause your condition to progress and places you at higher risk of developing another autoimmune disease.

 4 Steps to Repair a Leaky Gut

-In my free online workshop, 5 Ways to Reverse Autoimmunity, I explain that I use a four-step approach to healing the gut.
+In my Leaky Gut Breakthrough® Program, I explain how I use a four-step approach to heal the gut.
 I’ve highlighted the steps below:

 However, there is more you need to know.
-In my FREE online workshop, 5 Ways to Reverse Autoimmunity, I will tell you what else you should do to reverse your symptoms and take back your life.
+In the Leaky Gut Breakthrough® Program, I will tell you what you can do to reverse your symptoms and take back your life.
 Sign up for the workshop anytime, and empower yourself with the information your doctor won’t tell you.